WORK OUTSIDE? YOU COULD BE ONE OF THE 2 IN 3 AUSTRALIANS DIAGNOSED WITH SKIN CANCER BEFORE THE AGE OF 70.

-Each year in Australia, around 200 melanomas and 34,000 non-melanoma skin cancers are caused by occupational exposure to UV radiation.
+Did you know each year in Australia, around 200 melanomas and 34,000 non-melanoma skin cancers are caused by exposure to UV radiation while working outside?

-- Slip on sun-protective clothing to cover as much of your skin as possible.
-Choose long pants and long-sleeved collared shirts.
+Slip on sun-protective clothing to cover as much of your skin as possible.
+Long pants and long-sleeved collared shirts are a good option.

-- Slop on SPF30 or higher sunscreen.
+Slop on SPF30 or higher sunscreen.
 This is the last line of defence for the parts of the body which cannot be covered any other way.
-Reapply at least every two hours!
+Remember to reapply at least every two hours!

 Did you know?